Arcade game: Arcade video games (1970s to present)

 Up until about 1996, arcade video games had remained the largest sector of the global video game industry, before arcades declined in the late 1990s, with the console market surpassing arcade video games for the first time around 1997–1998.
 Arcade video games declined in the Western world during the 2000s, with most arcades serving highly specialized experiences that cannot be replicated in the home, including lines of pinball and other arcade games, coupled with other entertainment options such as restaurants or bars.
 Among newer arcade video games include games like Dance Dance Revolution that require specialized equipment, as well as games incorporating motion simulation or virtual reality.
 Arcade games had remained popular in Asian regions until around the late 2010s as popularity began to wane; when once there were around 26,000 arcades in Japan in 1986, there were only about 4,000 in 2019.
 The COVID-19 pandemic in 2020 and 2021 also drastically hit the arcade industry, forcing many of the large long-standing arcades in Japan to close.

+Decline

+Due to the profitability and technological advances in consoles and computers, which came to have hardware superior to arcade machines, as well as the possibility of playing online, the proliferation of cybercafés and other factors, arcade machines gradually lost popularity until they nearly disappeared.
+This forced companies specialized in the sector, such as Midway, to enter the console market and stop producing arcade machines.

+Recently, in 2026, the evolution of arcade video games has been scientifically studied as a process of cultural evolution.
+Dr. Valverde's article analyzes thousands of games to observe how different genres emerge, diversify, and disappear.
+It shows that innovation and collaboration among developers favor the survival of genres.
+In contrast, when imitation predominates and innovation is lacking, some genres enter a period of decline and eventually collapse.